albirrkarim/react-speech-highlight-demo/README.md

 ### 1. Unlimited String Length Capability

-Some available voice doesn't support long text / string
+Some available voice doesn't support long text / string.

 ### 2. IOS or Ipad OS Problem

-I'm sure that you have the same experience, developing web for Iphone or Ipad always resulting problem.
-Speech synthesis in IOS or Ipad OS sometimes die unexpected.
+I'm sure that you have the same experience, developing web for cross platform, android, Iphone or Ipad always resulting problem.
+Speech synthesis in IOS or Ipad OS sometimes die unexpected. the sppechsynthesis doesn't fire the onpause event on android

 ### 3. Mistake Onboundary